cysouw/diathesis/text/c10_participle.md

 ### Adnominally used participles {#sec:participles-adnominal-usage}

 The first known observation of a restriction on German adnominal participle usage goes back to the *Sprachlehre* of Carl Friedrich Aichinger [-@aichinger1754: 282 ff.].
 He reserves the term ~~participium~~ for those stems that allow for an adnominal usage of their participles, like with *eingeschlafen* in [@next a].
-His rationale for this restriction is that 'real' participles should allow for declension (like in Latin) and in German only the adnominal usage shows declension, be it minimal (viz. the suffix *-e* in *eingeschlafene*).
+His rationale for this restriction is that 'real' participles should allow for declension (like in Latin) and in German only the adnominal usage shows declension, be it minimal (viz. the suffix *‑e* in *eingeschlafene*).
 In contrast, participles that never occur adnominally, like *geschlafen* in [@next b] are morphologically immutable in German.
 Inflected word forms like *geschlafene*, *geschlafenes* or *geschlafenen* do not exist in German.

 ::: ex
 - Das eingeschlafene Kind schnarcht.